-(1) Reduce friction and wear, reduce friction resistance to save energy, reduce wear to prolong mechanical life and improve economic benefits;
+- Reducing friction and wear, reducing friction resistance to save energy, and extending mechanical life to improve economic benefits.

-(4) Corrosion resistance and rust prevention, and it is required to protect the friction surface from oil deterioration or external erosion;
+- Providing corrosion resistance and rust prevention to protect the friction surface from oil deterioration or external erosion.

 Storage of lubricating oil

 Barreled and canned lubricating oils should be stored in a warehouse to protect them from the effects of climate.

 Opened barrels of lubricating oil must be kept in the warehouse and stored horizontally with both ends tightly wedged with wooden wedges to prevent rolling.